 Palette, brushes, paints and mediums…I use a glass palette I tinted with burnt umber and white.
 When you flip it over, it turns a beautiful gray.
 This way, you can judge your colors and values more accurately.
 No surprises when you mix a color with a particular value, you know it’s going to appear the same value on your canvas.
 If your palette is white and you paint on a tinted canvas, your values won’t be the same as what you mixed.
 Always keep this in mind.

 Brushes : I use Rosemary and co Brushes, the best so far.They are amazing to paint with.
 The Classics are perfect for laying down paint and the Masters choice are amazing for smoother passages, and for painting flesh.
 The large bristles are ideal for background and the softeners for sky and clouds.

 Mediums:.
 I just started using Natural Pigment’s Oleogel and so far I love how it handles.
-More on that in a few months.

 I highly recommend Natural Pigments for those who want to use quality oils.
 Their Rublev oil colors are absolutely fantastic to work with.
 They are handmade using traditional pigments.

 Substrate and Grounds: I paint on wood braced panels I make myself.
 Size the panel first before applying an Alkyd Lead oil ground.